Pass The GED And Earn Your Diploma

 The test is administrated in an official Assessment Center, FSCJ is an official testing center.

-It has been a while since I have been in school, do you offer any materials or help studying for the test?
+It has been a while since I've been in school.
+What materials or help do you offer for studying?

 Yes, at no additional cost to you!
 In fact, your tax dollars have already paid for the classes offered at the Center for Adult Learning at the library.